-Music making at Hollins takes many forms: performing, composing, learning a new instrument, joining an ensemble, or making new discoveries in the classroom.
+Hollins music program takes many forms: performing, composing, learning a new instrument, joining an ensemble, or making new discoveries in the classroom.
 Some music majors concentrate in a performance area, which leads to a senior recital.
 Other students pursue study in an area such as theory, composition, or music history, which culminates in a senior thesis, lecture/recital, or other creative project.

-Music majors may concentrate in a performance area, either instrumental or vocal, leading to a senior recital.
+Music program students may concentrate in a performance area, either instrumental or vocal, leading to a senior recital.
 Other students may choose to study in an area such as theory, composition, or music history.
 Their work culminates with a senior thesis, lecture/recital, or other creative project.

 Students whose career interests lie in another field, but who wish to study music seriously, may pursue a music minor.